Management Risk Sample Clauses

 Management Risk.
-Each Fund is subject to management risk because each Fund is actively managed.
-There is no guarantee that the investment techniques and risk analyses used by each Fund’s managers will produce the desired results.
+The Fund is subject to management risk because its portfolio will be actively managed.
+The Investment Adviser will apply investment techniques and risk analyses in making investment decisions for the Fund, but there can be no guarantee that these will produce the desired results.

 Management Risk.
 The fund is actively managed and depends heavily on the adviser’s judgment about markets, interest rates or the attractiveness, relative values, liquidity, or potential appreciation of particular investments made for the fund’s portfolio.
 The fund could experience losses if these judgments prove to be incorrect.
 Additionally, legislative, regulatory, or tax developments may adversely affect management of the fund and, therefore, the ability of the fund to achieve its investment objective.